kamicane/elements/doc/elements.md

 2. selector - (*string*) A CSS Selector the element the event is fired on should match (see [matches](#method-matches)).
 3. fn   - (*function*) The function to remove.
+4. useCapture - (*boolean*, optional) If the event was registered as a capturing listener or not

 ### sample